 However, in 2014, the World Trade Organization (WTO) ruled against the quotas, stating that the rules were in violation of China’s role as a WTO member.
 China’s Ministry of Commerce announced at the end of December 2015 that the country would scrap the limits on exports.

 While this development was no doubt promising to users outside of China, many market watchers pointed out that the change in regulations may not address the problem fully.
-The country changed its internal tax structure for rare earths in 2015, and still has internal production quotas.
+The country changed its internal tax structure for rare earths in 2015, and still has internal rare earth mine production quotas.
 Furthermore, the country removed its export tariffs on rare earths and other metals, which put pressure on rare earth prices in the short term.
 Still, there have been reports that Chinese rare earth miners are now operating at a loss, so the industry may no longer be as invincible as previously believed.

 Outside of China, there are a number of mining companies focused on developing rare earths deposits and eventually producing rare earths — including neodymium.
 Molycorp (OTCMKTS:MCPIQ), the only US rare earths producer, went bankrupt and put its operations on care and maintenance mode last year.
 However, the company’s Australian counterpart Lynas Corporation (ASX:LYC) is still in the game, as are a number of juniors and developers.
 Examples include Medallion Resources(TSXV:MDL,OTCQX:MLLOF) and Ucore Rare Metals (TSXV:UCU).

-Certainly, while rare earths may sometimes be grouped together, neodymium stands out as an especially important material among the rest.
+Surely, while rare earths may sometimes be grouped together, neodymium stands out as an especially important material among the rest.
 Investors may want to keep an eye out for mention of the element when following the rare earths market.